- Contact information

 The Wisconsin DNR is implementing an online permit application system for the construction site storm water permit program.
 Using the e-permitting system to apply for the construction site storm water permit will be required as of September, 14, 2015, after which paper applications will no longer be accepted.

 On July 29, 2015, the DNR held an informational webinar to provide an overview of the e-permitting system and explain the application steps and process.
 The webinar was recorded for later viewing.

 DNR’s E-permitting system is now available for WRAPP submission

 Using the e-permitting system to apply for the construction site storm water permit will be required as of September, 14, 2015.
-However, the e-permitting system is available now to submit a Water Resources Application for Project Permits (WRAPP).

 The e-permitting system does not require any special software and is completely web-based and available using any internet browser.
 To begin, go to water permit applications.